MuditRst/TheForceMechanics/README.md

 # TheForceMechanics

-This is a recreation of The force in starwars movie using unity It is a barebones of the force and only contains the mechanics with no animation or models
+This is a recreation of The force from starwar movies using unity It is a barebones of the force and only contains the mechanics with no animation or models